ammar-tanwar/bloglearnbay/posts/top-5-machine-learning-projects-for-beginners-in-2023.md

 TensorFlow, Scikit learn, Pytorch

-## 3. Machine learning project /algorithm for analysis churn prediction:-
+## 3. Machine learning project/algorithm for analysis churn prediction:-

 Adding a new customer is critical for any business looking to increase overall income and establish new long-term relationships.
 However, acquiring a new customer is more expensive than retaining an existing one.